How to Nail Salary Negotiation in the Interview

 Another problem with putting a number out there immediately is that the question is often asked early in the interview process-which immediately puts you, as the job seeker, in the position of having to spend the rest of your interview trying to justify the number you've put out there.

 Place the onus on them to state the salary range.

-To be sure, this is the hardest part of not naming a number; when we're asked a question, our tendency of course is to try to answer it.
-You may be inclined to say something playful like, "I'm looking for a million dollars!" but career pros advise job seekers to be serious, collaborative, and polite.
+To be sure, it’s hard not to negotiate salary if you’re asked; when we're asked a question, our tendency of course is to try to answer it.
+You may be inclined to say something playful like, "I'm looking for a million dollars!" but career pros advise job seekers to be serious, collaborative, and polite in the interview.
 "You don't want to come across as goofy or flippant," says management consultant Stephen Getz.

 But don't lock yourself into it.
 "I'd rather you impress them and blow them out of the water first so that they come away thinking, ‘Wow, what do we have to offer this person to make sure he takes this role?'"
 Doody says.
-Remember, the time to negotiate is once there's a formal offer on the table—not in the first interview.
+Remember, the time to negotiate salary is once there's a formal offer on the table—not in the first interview.

-If you find yourself in a position where you absolutely must be the first to give a number, you want to err on the side of overshooting.
-Getz says there's no rule-of-thumb calculation that applies in all scenarios-such as upping your salary by 20%-though in most cases you want to aim at the high end of the range you have in mind.
+If you find yourself in an interview where you absolutely must be the first to give a number, you want to err on the side of overshooting.
+Getz says there's no calculation that applies in all scenarios--such as upping your salary by 20%--though in most negotiations you want to aim at the high end of the range you have in mind.

-Make a "non-offer offer."
+Make a "non-offer offer” during salary negotiation.